 1931 Graham-Paige: Learn more about the history and restoration of this Bureau of Public Roads Vehicle.

-In recognition of the importance of providing missing links needed for transcontinental highway travel, to aid in State and community development, and to provide access for the conservation and development of natural resources, the Federal Highway Act of 1921 provided for a number of changes needed for more effective administration of the Federal-aid cooperative highway program, and it increased substantially the funds available for forest highways.
-To facilitate the administration of the direct Federal program in the western States, in 1921 the BPR established a Western Regional Office in San Francisco, California, with four districts covering the 10 western States, Dr. L. I. Hewes was given responsibility for administration of the Western Regional Office.
+In recognition of the importance of providing missing links needed for transcontinental highway travel, to aid in State and community development, and to provide access for the conservation and development of natural resources, the Federal Highway Act of 1921 provided for a number of changes needed for more effective administration of the Federal-Aid cooperative highway program, and it increased substantially the funds available for forest highways.
+To facilitate the administration of the direct Federal program in the western States, in 1921 the BPR established a Western Regional Office in San Francisco, California, with six districts (San Francisco, Portland, Denver, Missoula, Ogden and Albuquerque) covering the 11 western States and the Territories of Alaska and Hawaii.
+Dr. L. I. Hewes was given responsibility for administration of the Western Regional Office.

 In 1928 the BPR was assigned the task of locating, designing, and building the Mount Vernon Memorial Parkway, with the objective of having the Parkway completed by 1932, the 200th anniversary of the birth of George Washington.
-The parkway, running along the Potomac River, represented a relatively new concept.
+As BPR worked on the parkway, Congress passed legislation extending it along the Potomac River to Great Falls in Virginia and creating a parallel parkway in Maryland, both to be known as the George Washington Memorial Parkway and turned over to the NPS.
+The parkway was a relatively new concept in design.
 It was aligned with easy curves to fit the natural contours of the land, provided pleasant scenic vistas, and landscaped so that it became a natural part of the environment.
 At the same time, the arterial highway aspect was recognized, and access to the parkway was provided only at long intervals.
-The parkway, now a part of the George Washington Memorial Parkway, remains one of the most scenic drives near our Nation's capital, an outstanding tribute to the engineers and landscape architects of the BPR responsible for its concept and construction.
+The parkway remains one of the most scenic drives near our Nation's capital, an outstanding tribute to the engineers and landscape architects of the BPR responsible for its concept and construction.
+This design concept would soon spread to other facilities.

 During the 1930's the whole direct Federal highway construction program expanded greatly as Congress sought to alleviate effects of the economic depression by providing funds for increasing the number of public works.
 The Public Lands Highway Program was established by the "Amendment Relative to Construction of Roads through Public Lands and Federal Reservations of 1930."
 Under this discretionary program, State DOTs submitted projects to the BPR for selection.
 This program, funded from the General Fund, would remain a source of funding for many years to come.